-Houghton in Australia - Program directors: Drs.
-J. Michael Walters and Paul Young
+Houghton in Australia - Program directors: J. Michael Walters and Paul D. Young

 In close collaboration with Kingsley College in Melbourne, Houghton has established a one-semester (15 to 16 credits) exploration of faith and life in Australia.
 The 13-week academic program, designed as an accessible cross-cultural experience, runs from mid-August to late November.
+It's possible to complete the Australian Studies minor during this program.
 (Course list follows.)

-Houghton in Adirondack Park - Program director: Dr. James Wolfe
+Houghton in Adirondack Park - Program directors: Ronald J. Oakerson and James M. Wolfe